khalil-research/PyEPO/docs/source/content/modules/pyepo.func.rst

 Smart Predict-then-Optimize Loss+ (SPO+)
 ----------------------------------------

 SPO+ Loss function [#f1]_ is a surrogate loss function of SPO Loss (Regret), which measures the decision error of optimization problem.
 For SPO/SPO+ Loss, the objective function is linear and constraints are known and fixed, but the cost vector need to be predicted from contextual data.
 The SPO+ Loss is convex with non-zero subgradient.
-Thus, allows us to design an algorithm based on stochastic gradient descent.

 .. autoclass:: pyepo.func.SPOPlus
     :noindex: